Job & Internship Search

 At Grand View, we want you to find a career, not just a job.
 Discovering your career path is about more than simply finding a job or internship.
 It’s about finding your own unique path, and we’re here to partner with you on your exploration and search.

-Whatever your next step, be it graduate school, your dream job, or just the first of many next steps, we are here to work with you to develop a career plan that’s right for you.
+Whatever your next step, be it an internship or part-time job, graduate school, your dream job or just the first of many next steps, we are here to work with you to develop a career plan that’s right for you.

 Grand View University partners with Handshake - a modern career development platform - to be a one-stop-shop for launching your career.